Botox for Migraines Treatment London | Botox Clinic Harley street

 How long does Botox for migraines take to start working?

-Injections of Botox work from several days to two weeks after however, chronic migraines do take longer to subside.
-Some patients do not start to see an improvement until after their second treatment 3-4 months later.
+Injections of Botox work from several days to two weeks however, chronic migraines do take longer to subside.
+While some patients do not start to see an improvement until after their second treatment 3-4 months later.

 How much does treatment for migraines with botox cost?